 Sopes and Gorditas

-There is a wide variety of Mexican street foods that are corn-based and made with a variety of fillings and toppings.
+There is a wide variety of Mexican street foods that are corn-based and made with different fillings and toppings.
 They are freshly made and cooked on a comal, a big griddle, sometimes wood-fired, sometimes gas powered.
 A sope is a corn disk that is thicker than a regular tortilla, and usually topped with beans and cheese and possibly other ingredients, and, of course, salsa.
 In Oaxaca the same thing is referred to as a "memela."
 Similarly, gorditas are also disks made of corn, but they have an ingredient, like beans, cheese or chicharron (pork rind) added in the center of the masa before it goes on the grill, or it is split open like a pita to add ingredients inside (sometimes both).

 The tlacoyo is also very similar—it's made in Mexico City and will usually be made of blue corn.
 All of these corn treats can be found at street stalls throughout the country but the names and fillings/toppings may vary from place to place.Continue to 5 of 8 below.